-Sleep provides our body with an opportunity to rest, restore and rejuvenate and is a necessity that we need to function, along with air, water and food.
-But sleep is much much more . . .
+Sleep offers us a way to live in harmony with ourselves and the cycles of life.
+It provides our body with an opportunity to rest, restore and rejuvenate and is a necessity that we need to function, along with air, water and food.
+But sleep is so much more . . .

 We reflect on and resolve daily problems during sleep, as we rest, restore and deepen our wisdom through dreaming.
 Our dream state helps us heal and deepens our awareness of ourselves and others.
 The hours of sleep between 9pm and 1am are those which restore and refresh us the most and if we miss this window, no matter how much sleep we have it will not feel like enough.